“C’mon, you’re a girl, leave it for men”.

 Suzan’s story shows us that hard but dream work brings you unexpected results like creating your own brand.

 Hope I inspired you and you found the answers to your questions.
-The main answer is “yes, it’s time to make the first step towards your dream”.
+The main answer is “Yes, it’s time to make the first step toward your dream”.

 Veronika is a Marketing Manager at X-Cart.
-The company provides X-Cart, an open-source eCommerce platform, along with the full range of services for online business.
+The company provides X-Cart, an open-source eCommerce platform, along with a full range of services for online businesses.
 In her spare time, she enjoys hiking and reading.

 All posts will be screened, links checked (limited to 3 and must be relevant), and author must be verifiable through a website and social media accounts.